-This unit contains researchers engaged in the following fields: analytical chemistry; bio-nanotechnology; biophysical chemistry; catalysis; charge transfer and transport; clusters and nanoparticles; computational and theoretical chemistry; electrochemistry; environmental chemistry; fluorescence; magnetic resonance spectroscopy and imaging; scanning probe microscopy; self-assembly; simulation and modelling; single molecule imaging; soft matter; surface and interfacial chemistry; synchrotron-based characterisation.
+We have particular expertise and interests in analytical science; bio-nanotechnology; biophysical chemistry; catalysis; charge transfer and transport; clusters and nanoparticles; electrochemistry; environmental chemistry; fluorescence; magnetic resonance spectroscopy and imaging; optical sensors; scanning probe microscopy; self-assembly; simulation and modelling; single molecule imaging; soft matter; solvation effects; surface and interfacial chemistry; synchrotron-based characterisation; theoretical chemistry.

 Mario Lemmer, Michael S. Inkpen, Katja Kornysheva, Nicholas J. Long & Tim Albrecht

 Nature Communications 7 (2016) Article number: 12922